-In the day-to-day collection and processing of these indexes, great emphasis is placed on the examination and evaluation of prices.
+In the day-to-day collection and processing of these indexes, emphasis is placed on the examination and evaluation of prices.
 Commodity specialists watch closely developments in the markets.
 They review the behaviour of the reported price changes, both to validate them directly and to ensure they are representative of the product price movement as a whole.
-Outliers and incorrect or suspicious prices are identified during the initial data processing and then verbal follow-ups are carried out with the respondents to ensure the appropriate information has been obtained.
+Outliers and incorrect or suspicious prices are identified during the initial data processing and, if necessary, follow-ups are carried out with the respondents to ensure the appropriate information has been obtained.

 On the other hand, some price quotations are missing because it is impossible to supply them.
-Where the commodity is out of season, and no orders normally occur during that period, the last reported price quotation is carried forward until a new price quote is available in the next season.
-This procedure tends to dampen index movements when the commodity is out of season, and causes upward or downward shifts in the commodity index when the item is reintroduced.
-This is less significant at higher levels of aggregation, and over longer periods of time.
+Where the commodity is out of season and no orders normally occur during that period, the last reported price quotation is carried forward until a new price quote is available.
+This procedure tends to dampen index movements when the commodity is out of season, and causes upward or downward shifts in the commodity index when the item is re-introduced.
+This is less significant at higher levels of aggregation and over longer periods of time.

 Imputation is also done for handling quality change associated with changes and replacements to products.
 The design of the index requires the same variety of a given product to be priced continually.
 There should be no difference in the physical variety or in the terms of sale.
 It is not always possible to continue with an unchanged specification, but if a close substitute can be found, then the replacement is made.
 The new specification is not compared directly with the base period price of the old specification but an evaluation is made of the change between the quality embodied in the old variety and that in the new.
 This estimate of quality difference is then used to adjust the price of the replacement product for the introduction period.

 In this method, additional information is sought from the respondent.
 The commodity specialist makes an evaluation of the quality change in conjunction with the respondent.
 If the change in value is small in relation to the price of the product, a satisfactory estimate may be obtained over the phone.
-For products undergoing substantial changes or which change their specifications frequently, more detailed information is required.
-Automobiles, because they undergo changes each model year, are one example where detailed information is obtained and closely analyzed.
+For products undergoing substantial changes or for those that change their specifications frequently, more detailed information is required.
+Automobiles (because they undergo changes each model year) are one example where detailed information is obtained and closely analyzed.

 The composite indexes are weighted averages of the elemental indexes.
-For the IPPI, commodity and industry weights are taken from the output matrix of the 2002 Input-Output tables produced by the Industry Accounts Division of the Canadian System of National Accounts (SNA).
-These tables are derived from shipment values reported for the 2002 Annual Survey of Manufactures (ASM) and edited to conform to the industry classification (i.e. NAICS).
-However, each December, company/product weights within a commodity index can be changed in order to reflect important changes in production patterns.
+For the IPPI, commodity and industry weights are derived from sales of goods manufactured as reported for the 2009 ASML and edited to conform to the industry classification (i.e. NAICS).
+Company/product weights within a commodity index can be changed periodically in order to reflect important changes in production patterns.
 The entire weighting scheme for the IPPI is generally revised every 5 years.
-The current time base and weight base is 2002=100.
+The current time base and weight base is 2010=100.

-Three sets of price indexes for industrial products are produced.
-The first set of indexes is grouped by commodities, weighted by their value of production in 2002, and arranged according to the medium-level commodity groupings from the input-output tables.
+Two sets of price indexes for industrial products are produced.
+The first set of indexes is grouped by commodities, weighted by their sales of goods manufactured in 2010, and classified according to the 2012 NAPCS.

 The second set of indexes covers the total commodity output of individual industries.
-These reflect the values of the output of the commodities produced in each industry in 2002.
-The industry indexes are derived from the NAICS, aggregated to the level required for the input-output tables and the measurement of Gross Domestic Product by Industry.
+These reflect the sales of goods manufactured in 2010 in each industry.
+The industry indexes are classified according to the 2007 NAICS, aggregated to the level required for the input-output tables and the measurement of Gross Domestic Product.

-The quality of this index is maintained through the expertise of the commodity specialists.
-They develop a thorough knowledge of the domain, which is supplemented by outside personal contacts for particular industries.
+The quality of this index is maintained through the expertise of the commodity specialists and the analysts who develop a thorough knowledge of the domain, including ongoing market intelligence and outside contacts for particular industries.
 Much time and effort is devoted to detecting and following up unusual fluctuations over time in the pricing patterns of commodities.
 Prior to dissemination, the price indexes are analyzed and historic trends reviewed.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.